-They provide a wide range of tangible social, environmental and economic benefits including providing space for reaction, relaxation, reflection and exercise which motes healthier and happier lifestyles through increased sysical activity, as well as improved social cohesion.
-Larger individual trees provide spaces suitable for wildlife and increase biodiversity.
+They provide a wide range of tangible social, environmental and economic benefits including providing space for recreation, relaxation, reflection and exercise which promotes healthier and happier lifestyles through increased physical activity, as well as improved social cohesion.
+Larger designated areas through to smaller habitats and even individual trees provide spaces suitable for wildlife and increase biodiversity.
 Attractive open spaces improve peoples satisfaction with their urban areas; encouraging people to stay and even relocate to areas which in turn increases inward investment and improves attractiveness as a place to do business.